You will be creating your presentation on the NuVu Platform.

 Solution: A segmented vehicle with a universal joint system handles mountainous terrain by conforming to the landscape.

-1 Brainstorming Slide.
+1 Concept Sketch.
 This should be a clean sketch of your initial ideas.
 If you do not have a nice drawing or lost yours, create one now!

-3 Final Slides.
-These should show clean images of your final project.
+2-3 Final Slides.
+These should show clean images of your final project (these should be taken in the photo booth).

-Here is an example from the Backcountry IV Project:
+Here is an example from Penelope the Pain-O-Monster:

 2nd Post: Video